ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

 }
 ```

-As the user swipes left, the `cellFullSpacing` and cell center remain the same, the width of the current cell, however, decreases by `cellFullSpacing x currentFractionComplete`, and the width of the next cell increases by `cellFullSpacing x (1-currentFractionComplete)`.
-It thus creates the parallax visual effect.
+As the user swipes left, the `cellFullSpacing` and cell center remain the same.
+The width of the current cell, however, **decreases** by `cellFullSpacing x currentFractionComplete`, and the width of the next cell **increases** by `cellFullSpacing x (1-currentFractionComplete)`.
+It thus creates the **parallax** visual effect.

+:key:
+> While it may sound counter intuitive that the cell center remains the same when the user swipes left, what actually changes is the the `contentOffset`

 We can now fill out the blank of the `HDFlowLayout`:

+The estimated size will be applied to all cells rather than the current and next cell, and the estimated center is used for testing which cells are visible later on.

 :pencil2: `HDFlowLayout.swift`
 ```swift